kstenerud/concise-encoding/cbe-specification.md

 Examples:

-    [7a] = false
+    [7c] = false
-    [79] = true
+    [7d] = true

 ### Integer

-Integers are always signed, and can be 8, 16, 32, 64, or 128 bits wide.
+Integers are encoded as positive or negative, and can be 8, 16, 32, 64, or 128 bits wide.
 They can be read directly from the buffer in little endian byte order.

 Values from -110 to 109 are encoded in the type field, and may be read directly as 8-bit signed two's complement integers.
 Values outside of this range are stored in the payload.